simslab/scHPF/docs/install.rst

 numba compatibility
 -------------------
-Certain versions (including patch versions) of Python and numba do not play well together (at least in the context of scHPF), resulting in segmentation faults and/or horrible performance.
-In our experience, combos that avoid these issues seem to be:
+Certain micro-versions of Python and numba do not play well together, resulting in segmentation faults and/or horrible performance (at least for the ops scHPF uses).
+In our experience, micro-version combos that avoid these issues seem to
+be:

 **Python <=3.7.3**
     numba versions: 0.39, 0.40, 0.44, 0.45
 **Python 3.7.4**
     numba versions: 0.44, 0.45

+*Please* let us know about any weird errors/slowness your experience so we can document!

 Installing scHPF
 ================

 Once you have set up the environment, clone ``simslab/scHPF`` from github and install.

 .. code:: bash